mjvh80/Pipes/README.rst

+NOTE: this code is just experimental and in no way intended for anything to do with "production".

 Some code to stitch together Begin and End asynchronous methods.

 For example, perform an asynchronous request to some webservice (requestPipe is a pipe doing the request), download and write the result asynchronously to another:::